Mushymato/TrinketTinker/guide/5-Inventory.md

 # Inventory

 Trinkets can have inventory, which can be opened by "using" the trinket item.
 This inventory can accept most items except for itself and other trinkets that have inventory.
+Further control of what is allowed into an inventory can be achieved through `RequiredTags` and `RequiredItemCondition`.

 Should the trinket item be lost, all items inside will be sent to the lost and found on the next day.